Maryland's congressional districts

 Maryland is divided into eight congressional districts, each represented by a member of the United States House of Representatives.
 After the 2020 census, the number of Maryland's seats remained unchanged, giving evidence of stable population growth relative to the United States at large.

 Current districts and representatives

-List of members of the United States House delegation from Maryland, their terms, their district boundaries, and the district political ratings according to the Cook Partisan Voting Index.
+This is a list of United States representatives from Maryland, their terms, their district boundaries, and the district political ratings according to the Cook Partisan Voting Index.
 The delegation has eight members, including seven Democrats and one Republican.

 Historical district boundaries

 Table of United States congressional district boundary maps in the State of Maryland, presented chronologically.
 All redistricting events that took place in Maryland between 1973 and 2013 are shown.

-List of Maryland's congressional districts

-The following are the 8 Maryland's congressional districts: